Local Housing Statistics

 The Housing Dashboard is a single place to track progress of key parts of the Government’s housing programme.

-It’s updated monthly and includes information on public and transitional housing, other housing built by the Government, the housing register and other housing support provided.
+It’s updated monthly and includes information on social, transitional, and emergency housing, the social housing register, and other housing support provided.
 It shows what has been delivered by the end of the month.

 Check out the Housing Dashboard here(external link)